Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is is time for this history to be revisited ... ?

 December 2016: Publication of, Gary L. Sturgess, 'A Government Affair: Reassessing the Contractual Arrangements for Australia's First Fleet,' The Great Circle, Vol. 38, No. 2, 2016., pp. 1-25 Part Two will be published in the next issue of The Great Circle.
 (Journal of the Australian Association for Maritime History)

 Late 2016: Dan Byrnes in Australia and Peter Dickson (UK) are looking anew at John Rose in Virginia, died 1802-1803, a lawyer employed by London-based merchant Duncan Campbell (1726-1803) to collect Campbell's debts due to the American War of Independence.
 The debts were worth about 8000 pounds sterling by 1787.
-This work in time will become a new last chapter for his book that Dan Byrnes had thought was finished, now found online, The Blackheath Connection.
+This work in time may become an addendum for the book Merchant Networks.
+It may also become a new last chapter for the online book that Dan Byrnes had thought was finished, now found online on this domain, The Blackheath Connection.
 From 1803, John Rose's role was taken over by a relative of his in Virginia, Lawrence Berry.
-The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - Ed
+The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - so work continues.
+Ed

 May 2013: Publication of new research - see Gary L. Sturgess and Ken Cozens, 'Managing a Global Enterprise in the Eighteenth Century: Anthony Calvert of The Crescent, London, 1777-1808', The Mariner's Mirror, 99:2, May 2013., pp. 171-195.